XTXPLAB/XTXPLAB.github.io/_posts/2021-12-29-update-test.md

 ---
-title: Update Test
+title: UpdateTest
-description: See if we can create a new post.
-categories:
- - Test
 tags:
-Foo
 ---

-# This is a new post.
+# This is a new post

-# 这是一篇新的博文。
+This is an emoji test. :smile: lol.

+See emoji cheat sheet for more detail :wink: : <https://www.webpagefx.com/tools/emoji-cheat-sheet/>.

+:bowtie::smile::laughing::blush::smiley::relaxed::smirk:
+:heart_eyes::kissing_heart::kissing_closed_eyes::flushed::relieved::satisfied::grin: